kinvaris/valheim-dedicated-server/README.md

 ## Prerequisites

 - The playbook addresses the host group valheim, so have your hosts in the inventory present
 - Firewalld is not used, instead I used ufw as a simplified firewall for this project.
-This is NOT included in the roles.
+The setup of UFW is NOT included in the roles, it only adds the required ports.
 - Required host parameters:
 ```
 valheim_server_name: name of the server